Possible Unconventional Surface Superconductivity in the Half-Heusler YPtBi

 With strong structural and electronic structure similarities to GdPtBi, we estimate the optical penetration depth of YPtBi at $\sim 150$ nm \cite{Hutt2018}.
 Thus, the Kerr signal can have both bulk and surface contributions.
-In particular above the bulk $T_c^b$ the observed Kerr signal may be a result of TRS breaking associated with the surface superconductivity - a favorable possibility since Kerr effect persists very close to the surface $T_c^s$ , or it may be associated with vestigial order \cite{Fernandes2019} originating from the bulk superconducting state.
-However, the fact that Kerr effect is observed up to three times the bulk $T_c^b$ makes the vestigial order possibility unlikely.
+In particular above the bulk $T_c^b$ the observed Kerr signal may be a result of TRS breaking associated with the surface superconductivity - a favorable possibility since Kerr effect persists very close to the surface $T_c^s$ , or it may be associated with vestigial order \cite{Bojesen2013,Bojesen2014,Fernandes2019,How2023} originating from the bulk superconducting state.
+However, the suppression of the Kerr rotation below $T_c^b$, as well as the nodes in the gap and analysis of the possible spin and orbital pairing states \cite{Kim2018} suggest that the bulk does not break TRS.

-While low field training (i.e. training in $H\lesssim50$ Oe) yields similar onset and size of Kerr signal, which follows the direction of the training field, cooling the sample at higher magnetic field to base temperature (0.3 K), turning the field to zero and measuring while warming up the sample in zero magnetic field yields a signal that is zero within our resolution of $\sim0.05 \ \mu$rad.
-However, cooling the sample at higher magnetic field to base temperature (0.3 K), but on the way turning the magnetic field to zero at $T\approx 1.3$ K, then measuring the Kerr effect at zero field from base temperature up yields results similar to the low field training experiments.
-Fig.~\ref{trsb_HF} summarizes these findings.
+While low field training (i.e. training in $H\lesssim50$ Oe) yields similar onset and size of Kerr signal, which follows the direction of the training field, cooling the sample at higher magnetic field to base temperature (0.3 K), turning the field to zero and measuring while warming up the sample in zero magnetic field yields a signal that is zero within our resolution of $\sim0.05 \ \mu$rad (Fig. \ref{trsb_HF}a).
+However, cooling the sample at higher magnetic field to base temperature (0.3 K), but on the way turning the magnetic field to zero at $T\approx 1.3$ K, then measuring the Kerr effect at zero field from base temperature up yields results similar to the low field training experiments (Fig.~\ref{trsb_HF}b,c).